RenaudLN/dash_socketio/README.md

 # Dash Socketio

 This package integration of the [Flask SocketIO](https://flask-socketio.readthedocs.io/en/latest/) into Dash.
-Flask SocketIO provides the server side capabilities of pushing data to clients while Dash SocketIO enables the Dashboard to recieve and process the messages.
+Flask SocketIO provides the server-side capabilities of pushing data to clients, while Dash SocketIO enables the Dashboard to recieve and process the messages.

 ## Install